w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data mesh vs data fabric

-Data Fabric and Mesh are the results of the data architecture evolution
+Data Fabric and Mesh are the results of the data architecture evolution.

 - **Many capabilities were in existence already long before** the terms were coined

-Take away:
+Takeaway:

 - Abstract the "building blocks" of such platforms
 - Let them evolve according to scalability and flexibility requirements